aa29zzjj/Project3/README.md

 Another important non-functional characteristic is interoperability.
 This will be illustrated in Task 2 where HTTP and JSON are used to interact with the Algorand blockchain.

-Unlike Bitcoin, Algorand is based on an environmentally friendly consensus protocol.
-In Algorand, there is no proof-of-work.
-It is based on pure proof-of-stake.
+Unlike Bitcoin, Ethereum is based on an environmentally friendly consensus protocol.
+In Ethereum, there is no proof-of-work.
+It is based on proof-of-stake.

 ### Prerequisites